remi-san/lock/README.md

 If it failed being acquired, it will throw a `RemiSan\Lock\Exceptions\LockingException`.

-The lock will be acquired only if the number of instances that have been able to acquire the lock meet the quorum (the calculation of the `quorum` is made according to the implementation of `Quorum` passed to the `MultipleInstanceLocker`).
+*For the Multiple-Store*: The lock will be acquired only if the number of instances that have been able to acquire the lock meet the quorum (the calculation of the `quorum` is made according to the implementation of `Quorum` passed to the `MultipleInstanceLocker`).

 **Assert if a lock exists**